Library Research Guides

 • Legal History Resources Online, University of Melbourne

-Comprehensive overview of Australian legal history sources.
+Comprehensive overview of Australian legal history.

 • Legal History -- Crime and Punishment Research Guide, Georgetown University Law School